 It would seem that staff have had a very narrow thought process when it comes to how to make the payment of the rebate more efficient.
 It certainly needs to be more efficient.
-When my tax amount changes my tax my tax bill reflects that within a matter of a week or so and my monthly automatic withdrawal is immediately up-dated.
+When my tax amount changes my tax my tax bill reflects that within a matter of a week or so.
 Why it takes five months to process the rebate each year which pretty much has no process moving parts from one year to the next is incomprehensible.

 I note the staff report does not in any meaningful way enunciate what improvements will be made to reduce substantially the five month time period it takes to get to the present cheque issuance position in the process.
 The issuance of a physical cheque has minimal effect on the overall efficiency of the management of the program.

-I also wish to ask why staff did not seek input and advice on this matter from the Heritage Burlington Advisory Committee.
+I also wish to ask why staff did not seek input and advice on this matter from this committee.
 Surely that should have been one of the first things staff should have done.
-Staff did not even provided a full copy of the report, including any proposed changes in process, prior to the Advisory Committee being asked to approve the report that you now have in your hands.

-This would seem to be another instance of staff treating the Heritage Burlington Advisory Committee with disdain and expecting a rubber stamp approval.
+This would seem to be another instance of staff treating this committee with disdain and expecting a rubber stamp approval.